satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 their names associated with comments related to a code review.
 Other systems, like Geritt and GitHub explicitly list the reviewers participating in the review process.
 An example from Geritt is shown in Figure 5.
-In addition, certain social coding websites (e.g., ohloh) analyzes contributions of developers to various projects and assigns “kudos” to indicate the involvement, but not necessarily the proficiency of the developers.
+In addition, certain social coding websites (e.g., ohloh.net) analyzes contributions of developers to various projects and assigns “kudos” to indicate the involvement, but not necessarily the proficiency of the developers.